 Achalasia is an esophageal motor disorder characterized by a loss of esophageal peristalsis and failure of the lower esophageal sphincter to relax in response to swallowing.

 The most common presenting symptoms are dysphagia to solids and liquids, regurgitation, and retrosternal pain.
 These can be slowly progressive over months or years.

-The first investigation for any patient with dysphagia is endoscopy to exclude malignancy, but subsequent barium swallow studies and esophageal manometry are usually required to establish the diagnosis of achalasia.
+The first investigation for any patient with dysphagia is usually endoscopy to exclude malignancy.
+Subsequent barium swallow studies and esophageal manometry are often required to establish the diagnosis of achalasia.